Bearer/bearer/docs/quickstart.md

 A progress bar will display the status of the scan.

-Once the scan is complete, Bearer will output a security report with details of any rules findings, as well as where in the codebase the infractions happened.
+Once the scan is complete, Bearer CLI will output a security report with details of any rules findings, as well as where in the codebase the infractions happened.

 By default the `scan` command uses the SAST scanner; other [scanner types](/explanations/scanners) are also available.

 ## Analyze the report

-The security report is an easily digestible view of the security problems detected by Bearer.
+The security report is an easily digestible view of the security findings detected by Bearer CLI.
 A report is made up of:

 - The list of [rules](/reference/rules/) run against your code.
 - Each detected finding, containing the file location and lines that triggered the rules finding.